Hole (Bottom): Plot

-To finish their fun, they decided to go on the Ferris wheel, but the burly ride operator shuts down the ride halfway through a turn leaving Richie and Eddie stranded at the top.
+To finish their fun, they decided to go on the Ferris wheel, but the burly ride operator shuts down the ride halfway through a turn, leaving Richie and Eddie stranded at the top.
 Richie believes that the two girls he claims have been following them around the fairground all night are getting on the ride.
-Eddie realizes who Richie is talking about: they are "Keith and Deirdre" from the local pub's mixed couples nudie mud wrestling team.
+As he gives the details about one of them who had one leg, a smoking pipe and a bread, Eddie realises who Richie is talking about: they are "Keith and Deirdre McFrenzy" from the local pub's mixed couples nudie mud wrestling team.
 Eddie then tells Richie that the only reason they were following them was because Eddie owes Keith £50 from seventeen years ago.
-They spend the next half-hour getting on each other's nerves.
-Eddie takes a full plastic pint pot of bitter from his coat pocket and starts drinking.
-Then, the lights on the Ferris wheel go out and Richie realizes that they were the only ones on the whole ride.
-Richie tries to climb on the Ferris wheel to get help, but the electrics causes him to go back.
-He asks Eddie to get help and so Eddie walks on top of the Ferris wheel but the same thing happens with the electrics.
+They spend the next half an hour getting on each other's nerves for Richie's misidentification for the McFrenzys and his musky shirt which he never bother to wash it for years, even while his jobless flatmate's around the flat.
+Eddie takes a full plastic pint pot of bitter from his coat pocket and starts drinking and reading his newspaper.
+Then, the lights on the Ferris wheel go out and Richie realises that they were the only people on the whole ride, but doesn't know why it is closing up for the night, even while he's speaking out for the police inquiry, he couldn't work out what time it is without his wristwatch (Which he left it at the flat earlier) and his special golden pocket watch (which has no innards due to Eddie's sneaky habits of stealing).
+Eddie reckons that it must be obviously midnight, "Because the fair's closes at midnight and the fair's closed."
+Apparently for some reason the people are leaving the duo stranded 300ft high on the top carriage of the Ferris wheel for all the trouble they caused all night long at the fair including what Richie did to the burly ride operator earlier by touching him when he was mistaken for a girl due to his huge pectorals and earring through his foreskin much to foolish Richie's distress.
+So Richie tries to climb onto the Ferris wheel frame to get help, but the electric lights causes him to retreat.
+He asks Eddie to get help which he refuse to do it until Richie tricks him to go the bar to refill his cup and another drink for his flatmate, So Eddie walks on top of the Ferris wheel, with the same result, the duo are complately trapped.